AmayaGS/MUSTANG/README.md

 • <b>D - k-Nearest-Neighbour Graph</b>: The matrix of feature vectors of each patient is used to create a sparse directed k-NNG using the Euclidean distance metric, with a default of k = 5.
 The attribute of each node corresponds to a [1 × 1024] feature vector.
 This graph is used as input to the GNN.

-• <b>E - Graph classification</b>: The k-NNG is successively passed through four Graph Attention Network layers (GAT) [34] and SAGPooling layers [26].
+• <b>E - Graph classification</b>: The k-NNG is successively passed through four Graph Attention Network layers (GAT) and SAGPooling layers.
 The SAGPooling readouts from each layer are concatenated and passed through three MLP layers and finally classified.

 • <b>F - Prediction</b>: A pathotype or diagnosis prediction is obtained at the patient-level.